golang/website/_content/blog/intro-generics.md

 what the proposal document permits; the spec should be accurate.
 Future releases may lift some of the restrictions.)

-Generics is a way of writing code that is independent of the specific types being used.
+Generics are a way of writing code that is independent of the specific types being used.
 Functions and types may now be written to use any of a set of types.